 Who Is Sarah Huckabee Sanders?

 Born in 1982, Sarah Huckabee Sanders earned an early introduction to politics by campaigning for dad Mike Huckabee, who became Arkansas governor in 1996.
 She served as national political director for her father's 2008 presidential bid, eventually moving on to prominent roles for Senate hopeful John Boozman in 2010 and presidential candidate Tim Pawlenty in 2012.
-After joining Donald Trump's successful presidential campaign in 2016, Sanders was named deputy press secretary prior to the start of the new administration, before taking over as press secretary in July 2017.
+After joining Donald Trump's successful presidential campaign in 2016, Sanders served as White House press secretary from July 2017 through June 2019.

 White House Press Secretary

 Following the sudden resignation of Sean Spicer, Sarah Huckabee Sanders was announced as the new White House press secretary on July 21, 2017, making her just the third woman to hold the position.
 Her first formal briefing, marked by her reading a letter to President Donald Trump from a boy nicknamed "Pickle," set the tone for a tenure marked by folksy anecdotes and an ability to sidestep controversial issues in a way that eluded her combative predecessor.

 Sanders proved largely unflappable from the podium, even when presenting a shifting account of events.
 In February 2018, after reports surfaced that staff secretary Rob Porter had abused his ex-wives, Sanders told the press that the administration had only recently learned of the allegations, before accepting Porter's resignation.
 When FBI Director Christopher Wray contradicted that claim by saying the White House was aware of the allegations months in advance, Sanders held firm, saying that she was "not aware of any communication" between security personnel briefed on the matter and the West Wing staff.